davebenson/doom4-walkthrough/README.md

 Immediately after that, an Imp and 2 The Possesseds will spawn.

-# Mission 4:  Argent Facility
+# Mission 4:  Argent Facility "Beginning of the End"
 ## Mission 4: Introduction
 Go forward and Open the Airlock to find yourself in an industrial open-air area: immediately in front of you is a trash fire and ahead of you is a blocked-off bridge.